compufox/cl-blaseball/README.md

 `bench`: list of strings - IDs of players on the team but not in the game

-`season-attributes`: list of strings - unknown
+`season-attributes`: list of strings - blessings bestowed to the team for the season

 `permanent-attributes`: list of strings - unknown